q-viper/SmogDetection-1/PROJECT README.md

 - Avoid images that are copyrighted or have a watermark
 - Acceptable image formats: jpg, jpeg, png, jfif, webp</br>

-* If in doubt about synthetic picture we were using [https://people.ee.ethz.ch/~csakarid/SFSU_synthetic/](https://people.ee.ethz.ch/~csakarid/SFSU_synthetic/) </br>
+* Synthetic we used were taken from [https://people.ee.ethz.ch/~csakarid/SFSU_synthetic/](https://people.ee.ethz.ch/~csakarid/SFSU_synthetic/) </br>
-* To detect and remove duplicates (regardless of format and resolution), we were using [https://dupeguru.voltaicideas.net/](https://dupeguru.voltaicideas.net/) It's a nice and simple an Open Source tool that will work cross different platforms (Linux, OS X, Windows).</br>
+* To detect and remove duplicates (regardless of format and resolution), we were using [https://dupeguru.voltaicideas.net/](https://dupeguru.voltaicideas.net/).
+It is a nice and simplen Open Source tool that works across different platforms (Linux, OS X, Windows).</br>

-<ins>Contributors:</ins></br>
+### Contributors:
 1. @Shudipto Trafder
 2. @Berenice
 3. @Agata [OR, USA]